 The neurocranium is composed of eight "flat" bones that enclose and protect the brain.

 The viscerocranium, or facial skeleton, is composed of 15 irregular bones that form the mouth, nose and nasal cavities, and most of the orbits.

 The mandible is the only movable bone of the skull.
 All other bones articulate with each other at immovable joints known as sutures.

 The lateral aspect of the skull is formed by parts of the neurocranium and viscerocranium (Fig. 7.1.1).
-The parietal bone and the squamous part of the temporal ...
+The parietal bone and the squamous part of the temporal bone form ...